microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-get-weather.md

    ![](../media/tutorial-weatherbot/03/basic-weather.gif)

    If you ask for the weather again, notice that the bot doesn't prompt for a zipcode the second time.
 Remember, this is because `user.zipcode` is already set.
-Had we checked `always prompt,` the bot would ask each time.
+Had we checked **Always prompt** the bot would ask each time.
 Go back to step 10, check `Always prompt` and try again!
 Your bot will ask for a zipcode everytime you re-start the conversation in emulator.

 ## Next steps
 - [Add help and cancel command](./bot-tutorial-add-help.md)